max-berman/quiz-booth/memory-bank/techContext.md

 - Functions region: us-central1
 - Memory: 256MB for functions
 - Timeout: 60 seconds for functions
-- SSR enabled for main pages
+- Client-side rendering for all pages

 ## Development Workflow